Yermolai/demo_app/README.md

 - Put the keys into the code in the `.env` file and into the Heroku config vars.
 The names of the keys on Heroku should be the same as in the code: `FACEBOOK_KEY` and `FACEBOOK_SECRET`, `TWITTER_KEY` and `TWITTER_SECRET` and so on.

 - Make sure that you have the needed urls set properly for the app on all four dev accounts.
-The main urls are:
+These urls are:

     1.`Website URL` - for example, https://yourfeed-site-staging.herokuapp.com <br />
     2.`Callback URL` or `redirect URIs` - should have the form of _WEBSITE_URL/auth/PROVIDER_NAME/callback_, for example, https://yourfeed-site-staging.herokuapp.com/auth/instagram/callback